Indiana Amputation Lawyer

 Our practice is dedicated to assisting individuals who have suffered amputations by the carelessness or negligence of another.
 Call for FREE consultation.

 It only takes a second for an amputation injury to occur – yet the physical and emotional damages last a lifetime.
 Amputations are devastating.
 So, before we review the legal issues, let me say I’m sorry.
 Having helped so many clients deal with amputations, we’ve seen their immediate shock never really disappears.
+We handle finger amputation settlements and other similar cases every day.

 If you need an understanding, experienced and aggressive attorney, contact us for immediate help.
-Before you call a big box, advertising law firm you saw on the side of a bus, remember the Goodin Abernathy LLP attorney in charge of your case meets with you in person and manages your claim from start to finish.
+Before you call a big box, advertising law firm you saw on the side of a bus, remember the Goodin Abernathy LLP amputation injury attorney in charge of your case meets with you in person and manages your claim from start to finish.
 We do not refer your case out to other attorneys – whom you might not even meet in person.

 For a review of your legal situation, categorize your amputation loss between an 1) Indiana Worker’s Compensation (“work comp”) amputation claim; or 2) a Negligence amputation claim.
 Indiana law treats them differently.
 In both situations, we help our clients with their immediate legal questions, like: Who pays for the medical bills?
 If I need a prosthetic, where do I get one and who pays for it?
 How am I going to work again?
 Do I qualify for financial support from the government, like Medicaid, Medicare or Social Security Disability (SSD)?
 What is my employer obligated to pay under Indiana Worker’s Compensation?